 You must stop your vehicle as close as possible (or return to the accident scene) and attempt to find the owner of the property to notify them of the accident.
 If you find the owner, you must give him/her your name, address, and VIN.
 And, if asked, you must show your driver’s license.
 If you cannot find the owner, you must call your local Sheriff’s Department or the State Police, and provide them with the same information.

 In the moments after a crash, these details can be difficult to remember.
-If you have been involved in an accident, or are facing criminal charges related to your use of a vehicle, contact the attorneys at Keffer Hirschauer LLP today at 1-800-NOT GUILTY or (317) 857-0160.
+If you have been involved in an accident, or are facing criminal charges related to your use of a vehicle, contact the attorneys at Keffer Hirschauer LLP today at (317) 857-0160.